Southern California Children’s Fair Features Drug Education in a Fun Format for Kids

 The Answer: Make it interactive, keep it light, make it voluntary and staff it with great people!

-Chipper and cheerful, teen volunteers and Narconon staff greeted fair attendees with the offer of the educational booklet “Ten Things Your Friends May Not Know About Drugs” and encouragement to sign a drug-free pledge.
+Chipper and cheerful, teen volunteers and Narconon staff greeted fair attendees with the offer of drug education materials and encouragement to sign a drug-free pledge.

 More than five hundred young people and their parents signed the drug-free pledge and then got the opportunity to help complete the artwork in the booth.
 Two drawings of hip-hop youth on banners in the booth were wearing all-white clothing in the morning, but by the end of the fair, pledge signers had gotten to fill in their clothes, shoes, and hats with bright colors.
 Toward the end of the fair day, the bright images giving a “thumbs-down to drugs” and a “thumbs-up to life” were so appealing that some attendees wanted to have their pictures taken with the images.